mattes3/ddd-video-club/.kilocode/rules/memory-bank/product.md

 4. **Accounting Update**: The Accounting service consumes `MOVIE_RENTAL_PRICED` events, adds a debit entry to the customer's Account aggregate, updates the balance, and persists changes.

-5. **Viewing and Account Management**: Users can watch rented movies (YouTube embeds) or view account overviews showing entries and balance.
+5. **Viewing and Account Management**: Users can watch rented movies (YouTube embeds) or view account overviews showing entries and balance (/api/accounts/myaccount).
 All interactions route through the Caddy reverse proxy to the appropriate microservices.

-The system uses Objection.js for ORM, Knex for migrations, and pnpm workspaces for build management.
+The system uses Objection.js for ORM, Knex for migrations, pnpm workspaces for build management, and a multi-stage Dockerfile for containerization (backend services and frontend static build).
 Events ensure eventual consistency without direct service calls.

 ## User Experience Goals
 - **Simplicity and Intuitiveness**: A clean, responsive UI with Tailwind CSS allows quick movie selection, rental, and account checks.
 No complex forms or authentication (uses dummy customer ID for demo).